 You're going to need a Windows PC with a beefy GPU for the HTC Vive in particular, whose specs require an Nvidia GTX 970 or AMD Radeon RX 480 graphics card at a minimum.
 That's at least $200 (about £158, AU$268) for the graphics card alone.
-The Oculus Rift, on the other hand, is a little less demanding, asking for at least an Nvidia 960.
+The Oculus Rift, on the other hand, is a little less demanding, calling for at least an Nvidia GTX 960.

 Then there's the processor and RAM.
 The Oculus Rift minimum requirements call for an Intel Core i3-6100 or AMD FX-4350 minimum and 8GB of RAM.
 HTC Vive is a little more lenient, calling for that Intel Core i5-4590 or an AMD FX-8350 or greater, and you can squeak by on 4GB of RAM.

-Oculus Rift also demands two USB 3.0 ports and an HDMI 1.3 port or better.
+Other prerequisites for Oculus Rift include two USB 3.0 ports and an HDMI 1.3 port or better.
 HTC Vive only needs one USB port and wants either an HDMI 1.4 or DisplayPort 1.2 or better, though overall, the barrier of entry is rather steep.